St. Louis Music: SLM Electronics, Crate, and Ampeg (1975―1987)

 When Magnatone went out of business in the mid 1970s, St. Louis Music worked to develop a new guitar amplifier business.
 In 1975 SLM partnered with local electronic technician John Karpowicz to develop an electric guitar with interchangeable signal processing modules, resulting in the Electra MPC (Modular Powered Circuit) Guitar, unveiled at The NAMM Show in 1976.
 SLM bought Karpowicz's service and repair shop and established the SLM Electronics division.

 While visiting a Crate & Barrel store in Chicago, Gene Kornblum saw products displayed using packing crates and had the idea of making guitar amplifiers housed in wooden cabinets, resulting in Crate Amplifiers first product, the ponderosa pine encased CR1 guitar amplifier, in 1978.
 St. Louis Music chose to manufacture the amps themselves rather than outsource manufacturing overseas, and the success of the CR1 grew into a full line of Crate amplifiers for guitar, bass, and keyboards.
 SLM Electronics moved into a dedicated facility in 1980, and a larger facility in 1986, while also developing the Audio Centron line of PA systems and mixers for live sound reinforcement.

 In 1986, St. Louis Music acquired pioneering bass amplification brand Ampeg from bankruptcy and reintroduced the SVT tube bass amplifier with original specifications and refinements.
 In 1987, the company changed its name to St. Louis Music, Inc..
 In 1992, SLM opened a new 20,000-foot R&D facility, and a second Yellville, Arkansas manufacturing facility two years later.
 In 1996, a 3rd generation of the Kornblum family, Ted Kornblum, joined the company.

+Guitar brands and distribution

+From the 1970s through the early 2000s, St. Louis Music (SLM) imported and distributed a wide range of electric and acoustic guitars, primarily manufactured in Japan and later South Korea.
+The company acted as the exclusive or primary U.S. distributor for several brands and also sold instruments under its own house brands.

+Notable brands distributed or revived by St. Louis Music include: